Wine/water mixing problem

+liquids before they are mixed) The answer is that the mixtures will be of equal purity.
+The solution still applies no matter how many cups of any sizes and compositions are exchanged, or how little or much stirring at any point in time is done to any barrel, as long as at the end each barrel has the same amount of liquid.

 The problem can be solved with logic and without resorting to computation.
 It is not necessary to state the volumes of wine and water, as long as they are equal.
 The volume of the cup is irrelevant, as is any stirring of the mixtures.

 Solution

-Conservation of substance implies that the volume of wine in the barrel holding mostly water has to be equal to the volume of water in the barrel holding mostly wine.
+The supposed additivity of volumes implies that the volume of wine in the barrel holding mostly water has to be equal to the volume of water in the barrel holding mostly wine.

 The mixtures can be visualised as separated into their water and wine components: